 This procedure is performed to close the ASD by inserting a device through the blood vessels in the groin (percutaneous transcatheter approach) which will close the ASD.

 Many babies born with atrial septal defects do not exhibit signs and symptoms.
-In adults, signs or symptoms usually begin by age 30.
+In adults, signs or symptoms usually begin by age 30, depending on the size of the defect and the flow across.
 However, for some cases, the signs and symptoms may not occur until years later.

 Signs and symptoms of Atrial Septal Defects (ASD) may include: